pierre-amadio/LXX/README.md

 instead of
 </verse> </chapter> </div> <div type="book" osisID="Josh">

-Looks like the following from imp2osis.sh should have dealt with it:

 If i look in cyrille's repository's 002.txt file , when the Deut chapter close, there also is a </seg> closure. (line 17787) i do not find the opening seg there.